Vincit/objection.js/doc/guide/models.md

   // This object defines the relations to other models. static get relationMappings() {
-    // Importing models here is a one way to avoid require loops. const Animal = require('./Animal');
+    // Importing models here is one way to avoid require loops. const Animal = require('./Animal');
     const Movie = require('./Movie');